ReproNim/OHBMEducation-2022/Exercise/README.md

 # In the my_analysis directory...
 $ bidsmri2nidm -d $PWD/rawdata -o $PWD/rawdata/my_nidm.ttl
 ```
 You will need to answer a number of questions about your data.
 Details of an example session are shown [here]().
-You may get some 'warnings' don't
+You may get some 'warnings', don't
 worry about these (including regarding a missing INTERLEX API key).
 This process generates, in your rawdaya BIDS directory a 'participants.json'
 file and the 'my_nidm.ttl' file.

 ## Standardized Representation of the Results
 The imaging results of the analysis are included in the BIDS/Derivities framework.
-The volumetric results for each structure measured are packaged in
-in a .json representtion.
-This .json can be transfered into the NIDM semantically encoded results (.ttl).
+The volumetric results for each structure measured are packaged in a .json representation.
+This .json can be transferred into the NIDM semantically encoded results (.ttl).
 This conversion is performed by:
 ```
 fslsegstats2nidm -f "simple1.json" -subjid "subject_ID" -o output_nidm.ttl -n nidm_file_to_merge_with.ttl
 ```

 # Merging standard results
 The OpenNeuro data set has a NIDM representation.
 Our newly derived volumetric results also have an associated NIDM representation.
 These two
-repreentation can be merged, creating a file that inclludes both the imaging information and the analysis results.
+representations can be merged, creating a file that includes both the imaging information and the analysis results.

 # Querying the results
 ```